Sunday, December 29, 2013

 The piece that ultimately won the competition stayed within the stated difficulty level, but frankly, while competent, I found it boring, predictable, and uninspired.

-We wanted to offer encouragement to the composer of piece X, and so the jury requested that it be communicated to the composer that we thought very highly of that piece, but we considered it to be beyond the difficulty level stated in the regulations.
+We wanted to offer encouragement to the composer of piece X, and so the jury requested that it be communicated to the composer that we thought very highly of that piece, but we considered it to be beyond the difficulty level specified in the regulations.

 In most competitions, however, no communication is made to losing composers beyond informing them that they did not win, which leaves composers wondering about things such as: